jflopezfernandez/hcc/Grammar.md

 # C Language Grammar

 This is the grammar listed in the C Programming Language book (2nd Edition) by Brian Kernighan and Dennis Ritchie.
+I've also made some customizations, such as adding native `bool` type recognition.

 > Note: an asterisk on an item indicates it is optional.